 This more methodology-focused paper focuses on the use of multiple case study research when investigating place branding and place marketing.
 It offers a checklist so that those conducting research in this area can ensure their studies are of a high quality.

-For a link to the articles in the special issue, please see here [external link]
+For a link to read all of the articles in the special issue, please see here [external link]